SJ22032003/nest-multi-threading/README.md

 ### Main Features

+- **Customizable:** Users can select how many cors the process should use.
+This can help to visualize how multi-threading can improve performance.
 - **Image Upload:** Users can upload multiple images in different formats.
 - **Concurrent Image Processing:** The application processes images concurrently across multiple CPU cores, applying blur effects, resizing, and format conversion.
 - **Customizable Processing:** Users can specify the level of blur, image dimensions, output format, and the number of CPU cores to use for processing.